-Play your favorite sport.
+- Exercise or play your favorite sport.
 The old adage is true.
 Exercise does help.
 Play some basketball, tennis, or take a kickboxing class to release your emotions, aggressions, and pain.

-Let an expert advise you.
+- Let an expert advise you.
 In TextAppeal - For Girls!: The Ultimate Texting Guide, the author gives you specific tips on when to stop texting the person on the other end of your keypad, and how you can use this absence of texting to your dating advantage.

-Go on a little adventure.
+- Go on a little adventure.
 Nothing takes you out of yourself and stops you from dwelling on unrequited feelings better than travel.
 Even if it is just to a city a few hours away, check out some surroundings you have never been to before, and feel your world open up for you again.